lazzerialberto/sim_numerica/README.md

 For these lectures [`armadillo`](https://arma.sourceforge.net/) libraries are required to build the simulations.

-Before running the a NVE simulation, equilibration is needed.
+Before running a NVE simulation, temperature equilibration is needed (not needed for a NVT simulation).
 In the input file set the parameters of the phase required, then with `python3` run:
 ```shell
 python3 equilibration.py
 ```